-Attainment in children's reading is monitored using the Herts for Learning assessment sheets that break down the attainment targets further to the specific reading skills; this allows monitoring of attainment against the age related expectations.
+Assessment in writing is an ongoing partnership and communicative dialogue between teacher and pupil that allows the child to make progress and to recognise it themselves.
+Attainment is monitored using the Herts for Learning assessment sheets that break down the attainment targets further to the specific writing skills; this allows monitoring of attainment against the age related expectations.
 Progress monitoring records allows for the progress of individual children to be tracked as well as the progress and achievement of year groups as a whole.

 The subject leader enhances assessment practises through regular monitoring.
-Discussions with teachers, lesson observations, pupil voice as well as regular book scrutinies (which includes the books of those children identified on the individual progress sheets) ensures that coverage, standards, progress and teacher judgements are in line with the quality and impact of reading teaching and learning.
+Discussions with teachers, lesson observations, pupil voice as well as regular book scrutinies (which includes the books of those children identified on the individual progress sheets) ensures that coverage, standards, progress and teacher judgements are in line with the quality and impact of writing teaching and learning.

-Visual evidence of the impact of children's work is captured on displays throughout the school as well as kept on the staff shared drive alongside the appropriate unit plans so that teachers have an indication of the expected levels of achievement.
+Visual evidence of the impact of children's work is captured on displays throughout the school, as well as kept on the staff shared drive alongside the appropriate unit plans, so that teachers have an indication of the expected levels of achievement.